hvpham-yorku/BookHive/README.md

-# BookHive: Library Management System
+# BookHive: Library Management System Sprint 2 branch

 BookHive is a modern library management system designed to streamline the management of books, authors, and users while providing an intuitive interface for both administrators and readers.
 The platform serves as a gateway to a world of knowledge and imagination, featuring seamless book management, interactive dashboards, and an elegant design.